KangKyungJin/GoonsFantasyHub/README.md

 ## Planned Updates
 - Calculate and store power rankings to each member
 - Create graphs for power ranking, positional ranking, and maybe for points for / points against
+- *Need to finalize what backend data should look like*

+## Changes

+9/16/2020:
+- Played around with Recharts to learn its functions
+- Switched from linechart to scatterline for recharts as it would seem most fitting for the type of graph I want to visualize with my data
+- Dropdown added to nav to select year of Fantasy Football season, data will correspond accordingly.

 ### Built With
 - React